 Dry objectives should not need to be cleaned.
 If an optic is contaminated, please contact David Carter for corrective action.

 Lenses are designed to work for confocal with #1.5 cover slips ; and #1.5H for higher tolerance Airyscan or Airyscan Fast on the Zeiss 880 systems.
 The "1.5H" means 170µm + 5µm borosilicate glass.
-Dry and oil lenses are more forgiving, but are not so effective with live tissue.
+Dry and oil lenses are more forgiving, but resolution improvement will be less with the wrong coverslips.
 If you adjust the lens correction collar, for a different thickness or immersion fluid, please set it back for the next user.

 When passing an instrument on to the next user, please indicate which lasers have been turned on, and what other settings are different (e.g. is the SP5 stage homed?).
 Shut down unwanted lasers yourself before leaving the instrument.